Graylog is an open source log management software that can be used to easily collect, index, and analyze remote system logs centrally .

 – After you have modified the configuration, you can start Elasticsearch:

-[[email protected] ~]# sudo chkconfig --add elasticsearch [[email protected] ~]# sudo systemctl daemon-reload [[email protected] ~]# sudo systemctl enable elasticsearch.service [[email protected] ~]# sudo systemctl restart elasticsearch.service
+[root@server ~]# sudo chkconfig --add elasticsearch [root@server ~]# sudo systemctl daemon-reload [root@server ~]# sudo systemctl enable elasticsearch.service [root@server ~]# sudo systemctl restart elasticsearch.service

 – Check the health of the Elasticsearch with the following command: